software-mansion-labs/webgpu-workshop/src/lessons/1_3DDisplay/README.md

 const geometry = loader.parse(MODEL);
 ```

-2.2 Setup model material and add it to the scene.
+2.2 Setup the mesh's material and add the mesh to the scene.
 📁 `display.ts`
 ```ts
 const material = new THREE.MeshStandardMaterial({